rezashamji/ToolUniverse/docs/tutorials/aiscientists/MCP_for_Claude.md

 - **tooluniverse**: The name identifier for your ToolUniverse MCP server
 - **command**: Uses `uv` package manager to run the MCP server
 - **args**: Command line arguments passed to uv:
-  - `--directory`: Specifies the working directory for the ToolUniverse project
+  - `--directory`: Specifies the working directory where uv manages the virtual environment (`.venv`)
   - `run`: Tells uv to run a command
-  - `tooluniverse-mcp-studio`: The specific MCP command to execute
+  - `tooluniverse-smcp-stdio`: The specific MCP command to execute

 ### 4. Restart Claude Desktop